Tyson Alualu: 2012

 Alualu was named the starting defensive tackle by new head coach Mike Mularkey.
-In the season-opener against the Minnesota Vikings, he collected four combined tackles and sacked Christian Ponder in a 26-23 overtime loss.
+In the season-opener against the Minnesota Vikings, he collected four combined tackles and sacked Christian Ponder in a 26–23 overtime loss.
 During a Week 10 loss to the Indianapolis Colts, Alualu recorded five solo tackles and sacked Andrew Luck.

 He started all 16 games in 2012 and finished with a career-high 45 combined tackles (34 solo), 3.5 sacks, 1 pass defended, and 1 fumble recovery.
-The Jacksonville Jaguars finished 2-14 in his only season under head coach Mike Mularkey.
+The Jaguars finished 2–14 in his only season under Mike Mularkey.